nbeaver/why-linux-is-better/README.rst

 Linux is often run as a virtual machine, and consequently it is well-adapted to changes in hardware.

-For example, an existing Linux partition on a physical hard drive can, with some care, be virtualized and run on another machine, or even simply transferred to a USB enclosure and booted directly, a `virtue which Windows does not share`_,
+An existing Linux partition on a physical hard drive can, with some care, be virtualized and run on another machine, or even simply transferred to a USB enclosure and booted directly, a `virtue which Windows does not share`_,